 In the new DNGMonochrome you can interpolate one DNG (the same DNG) with all the provided algorithms.

 Different parts can be interpolated differently.

 It's quite simple really.
-Something you could also achieve with an elaborate copy/paste after you interpolated the same photo with three different algorithms.
+Something you could also achieve with an elaborate copy/paste after you interpolated the same photo with different algorithms.

 But my implementation seems simpler.